wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ### Give Wavefront Read-Only Access to Your Amazon Account

 1. In your Amazon Identity & Access Management settings, grant Wavefront read-only access to your Amazon account.
+   1. Log in to your AWS account.
+   1. Search for the **IAM** (AWS Identity and Access Management) service and click it.
-   1. Select **Roles** and click **Create new role**.
-The role creation wizard starts.
+   1. Select **Roles** on the left and click **Create role**.
    1. Select **Role for cross-account access**.
    1. Select **Provide access between your AWS account and a 3rd party AWS account**.
    1. Enter Wavefront account info:
-      - Account ID - Account ID.
+      - Account ID - The Account ID to which you want to grant access to your resources.
-      - Require MFA - unchecked
+      - Require MFA - Leave the check box unselected.
    1. Click **Next Step**.
    1. On the Attach Policy screen, select the **ReadOnlyAccess** check box and click **Next Step**.
    1. For Role name, enter **wavefront** and click **Create role**.